 The implementation of GST is a disruptive change in the short-term due to slightly higher taxes for customers, but this is considered by most as a period of adjustment for the industry while consumers and retailers get a grip of the nitty gritty of the new tax regime.

 If you sell your old jewellery to a jeweller, the jeweller is not liable to pay any GST under the reverse tax mechanism.
-However, if an unregistered supplier of gold ornaments sells it to a registered supplier, the tax will apply under reverse charge mechanism.
+However, if an unregistered supplier of gold ornaments sells it to a registered supplier, the tax will be applicable under reverse charge mechanism.
 Under this mechanism, the liability of paying tax is on the receiver of goods or services and not on the supplier.

 Greater transparency in retail outlets will increase the confidence of gold buyers across the country.
 GST will help bring more gold into the formal sector.
 This is bound to have a long-term positive impact on the industry.